 Our dreams and aspirations.
 What we strive to be.
 Our desired future state.

 The Medical Library Association (MLA) believes that quality information is essential for improved health.
 MLA aspires to be the association of the most visible, valued, and trusted health information experts.
-To that end, MLA fosters excellence in the professional practice and leadership of health sciences library and information professionals in order to enhance the quality of health care, education, and research throughout the world.
+MLA strives to enhance the quality of healthcare, education, and research throughout the world.
+To that end, MLA fosters excellence and is committed to diversity, equity, and inclusion in professional practice, leadership of health sciences libraries, and information professionals, now and in the future.

 Our principles, beliefs, ideals, and standards we will not compromise.
 The heart and soul of our association that provide meaning to our success.